tidalmigrations/tidalmigrations.github.io/pages/tidal tools/troubleshooting.md

 * `/home/tidaluser/.local/share/tidal/tidal.log` on *Linux*
 * `/Users/tidaluser/Library/tidal/tidal.log` on *macOS*

-Please note that log files are tuncated by default before the `tidal` invocation.
+Please note that log files are truncated by default before the `tidal` invocation.
 That means that the default log file contains entries specific to the one particular `tidal` run.